MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

 * ChatGPT 4 can receive both text and images about data
 * the ChatGPT Data Analyst plugin will read data files

+# AI Code assistenat / Pair Programmers

+AI Tools are exceptionally good at helping us understand, learn, and write code.
+When these tools are embedded into our code editor, they are known as called code-assistants or pair-programmers.
+They help in many ways:
+* If we are writing a line of code, they can suggest possible ways we want to complete that line or block of code.
+* We can state our intent (what we want to do) in English (other human languages are available possibly to lesser extents) in a comment line and they will write the code below the comment.
+* They can review, explain, and add comments to existing code.
+* They can improve the code to a better standard and quality.
+* If our code has generated an error, they can explain why the error occurred, explain how to fix it and possibly fix it for us.

+Examples of code assistants include:
+* GitHub Copilot:  Works with popular (free) VSCode editor.
+It is popular for Python and SQL.
+* Copilot in Microsoft Fabric Python notebooks;
+* (In beta currently), an assistant in Google Colab Python notebooks.

 ## Exercise: Analyse a dataset

-Use the LLM to provide insights into a dataset.
+Use an AI tool to provide insights into a dataset.
 Choose one of the following datasets below or any other public data that you prefer.

 * [Titanic Passengers](<https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/Titanic Data.xlsx>)
 * A list of 32 American supercars from the 1970's [MT Cars](https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/mtcars.xlsx)